marlinspike/swft/README.md

 - **Source control prerequisites:** A private GitHub organization and repository (as prescribed by the DoD reference design) to host workflows, CodeQL, and deployment secrets.
 - **Evidence store:** A single Azure Storage account (Standard tier is sufficient) with three containers for SBOM, Trivy, and run metadata.
 Local filesystem mirrors keep developer environments inexpensive.
-- **Optional runtime:** Azure Container Instances—or any container host you pick—for showcasing the promoted workload.
+- **Optional runtime:** Azure Container Instances, or any container host you pick, for showcasing the promoted workload.
-- **Implementation stack:** FastAPI + Python on the backend, React + Vite + Tailwind on the frontend, Nivo for visualization—modern, widely adopted OSS that is easy for teams to maintain or extend.
+- **Implementation stack:** FastAPI + Python on the backend, React + Vite + Tailwind on the frontend, Nivo for visualization; modern, widely adopted OSS that is easy for teams to maintain or extend.

 ## Quick Start